sretcher/chi-squared-speech/README.md

 ## Confidence Interval

-Using the formula (n−1)s^2/χ2L<σ2<(n−1)s^2/χ2H, we our 99% confident that the true variance is in the interval (2686.52,6469.6).
+Using the formula (n−1)s^2/χ2L<σ2<(n−1)s^2/χ2H, we are 99% confident that the true variance is in the interval (2686.52,6469.6).
 Taking the sqrt of the interval, we are 99% confident that the true standard deviation of RDER measurements is in the interval (51.8317, 80.4343).
 Using JMP, we get a similiar answer.

 ![ci](confidence-interval.png)